jxzb1988/MMQTL/README.md

 ## New features

-Some new features are included in v1.3.0.
+Some new features are included in current version.

 1. A license file is attached;

-2. An option to adjust random-effect model by Han & Eksin method is introduced.
+2. An option to adjust random-effect model by Han & Eksin method is introduced;

+3. Bugs are fixed.

 ## Installation